phan/phan/README.md

     // A list of plugin files to execute.
     // See https://github.com/phan/phan/tree/master/.phan/plugins for even more.
     // (Pass these in as relative paths.
-    // The upcoming 0.10.2 release will allow passing 'AlwaysReturnPlugin' if referring to a plugin that is bundled with Phan)
-    'plugins' => [
+    // The 0.10.2 release will allow passing 'AlwaysReturnPlugin' if referring to a plugin that is bundled with Phan) 'plugins' => [
         // checks if a function, closure or method unconditionally returns.
-        'vendor/phan/phan/.phan/plugins/AlwaysReturnPlugin.php',
+        'AlwaysReturnPlugin',  // can also be written as 'vendor/phan/phan/.phan/plugins/AlwaysReturnPlugin.php'
         // Checks for syntactically unreachable statements in
         // the global scope or function bodies.
-        'vendor/phan/phan/.phan/plugins/UnreachableCodePlugin.php',
+        'UnreachableCodePlugin',
+        'DollarDollarPlugin',
+        'DuplicateArrayKeyPlugin',
+        'PregRegexCheckerPlugin',
+        'PrintfCheckerPlugin',
     ],
 ];
 ```